Frank Goettge: Biography

 Goettge was known for his prowess on the football field; first at Barberton High School in Ohio, then for several semi-pro football teams and on the Ohio Bobcats freshman football team.
 Goettge gained national fame playing football for the Quantico Marines.
-Drawing attention from the NFL, Goettge eventually turned down a contract with the New York Giants.
+Drawing attention from the NFL, Goettge turned down a contract with the New York Giants.

 Goettge Patrol

-Prior to the Marine invasion of the Solomon Islands in Operation Watchtower, Goettge, Division G-2 augmented Marine Intelligence when he traveled to Australia spending a week in Melbourne and a few days in Sydney gathering information on the Islands from people who lived and worked there.
-In addition to information gleaned from interviews Goettge brought eight Australians to where the First Marine Division was forming in Wellington, New Zealand.
+Prior to the Marine invasion of the Solomon Islands in Operation Watchtower, Goettge, Division G-2 augmented Marine Intelligence when he traveled to Australia spending a week in Melbourne and a few days in Sydney gathering information on the islands from people who lived and worked there.
+In addition to information gleaned from interviews, Goettge brought eight Australians to where the First Marine Division was forming in Wellington, New Zealand.

-The Marines landed on Guadalcanal on August 7, 1942, and within several days rounded up a number of Japanese Navy laborers, who had been assigned to construct the airfield at Lunga Point.
+The Marines landed on Guadalcanal on 7 August 1942 and within several days rounded up a number of Japanese Navy laborers who had been assigned to construct the airfield at Lunga Point.
 Most were malnourished and sick from tropical illnesses.
 A Japanese warrant officer was among the prisoners and, after being plied with alcohol, told the Marines that there were a number of Japanese west of the Matanikau River.
 These soldiers were reportedly sick, demoralized, and willing to surrender.
 At about the same time, Marines near the Matanikau perimeter reported seeing a white flag flying from a tree.
 It is possible that this was actually a normal Japanese flag with the Hinomaru disc insignia obscured.

 These reports, as well as several other similar accounts were given to Goettge.
-He thought that this might be an opportunity to secure much of the island without significant fighting and he decided to act quickly.
-He organized a 25 man patrol to land just west of the Matanikau estuary.
+He thought that this might be an opportunity to secure much of the island without significant fighting, and he decided to act quickly.
+He organized a 25-man patrol to land just west of the Matanikau estuary.
 The plan was to follow the Matanikau upstream, bivouac for a night, then head east back to the Lunga perimeter.

-The patrol consisted of Goettge; Japanese translator Lieutenant Ralph Corry; regimental surgeon, Lieutenant Commander Malcom Pratt; and a handful of scouts and infantry.
-Just before the patrol departed on the evening of August 12, Goettge was informed by Colonel William J. Whaling, the 5th Marine Regiment's executive officer, that the Japanese were strongly defending the area between Point Cruz and the mouth of the Matanikau.
+The patrol consisted of Goettge; Japanese translator Lieutenant Ralph Corry; regimental surgeon Lieutenant Commander Malcom Pratt; and a handful of scouts and infantry.
+Just before the patrol departed on the evening of 12 August, Goettge was informed by Colonel William J. Whaling, the 5th Marine's executive officer, that the Japanese were strongly defending the area between Point Cruz and the mouth of the Matanikau.
 Whaling suggested a landing west of Point Cruz.

 The Goettge Patrol left at dusk on a tank lighter.
-However, a flare was seen to the east and the lighter returned to the perimeter, thinking it was a signal to return.
-The patrol then left for a second time around 9:00 p.m.
-Despite Whaling's warning, the boat headed for an area just to the west of the Matanikau river mouth.
+However, a flare was seen to the east, and the lighter returned to the perimeter, thinking it was a signal to return.
+The patrol then left for a second time around 21:00.
+Despite Whaling's warning, the boat headed for an area just to the west of the Matanikau River mouth.
 Before the patrol reached the beach, the lighter ran aground on a sandbar.
-The coxswain gunned the motor to free the vessel, and the Marines disembarked on the beach around 10:00 p.m.
+The coxswain gunned the motor to free the vessel, and the Marines disembarked on the beach around 22:00.